Pop Music Groups Akb48 and Jkt48 Sing the Famous Song "Aitakatta" in Jakarta, Indonesia

 A photo of the girl group JKT48

 There are stories that deserve coverage and reporting because they are so interesting.
 The first of these memorable news stories is the concert held in Jakarta, Indonesia involving girl groups AKB48 and JKT48.
 These two groups sang AKB48’s song Aitakatta in Indonesian!
 This happened when AKB48 was in Indonesia to witness one of the most positive events of 2015.
-The last concert for AKB48 in Indonesia was three years ago when JKT48 made its debut.
-In addition to the coverage of this concert, this article will focus on the effects of the musical contribution between AKB48 and JKT48.
+The last concert for AKB48 in Indonesia was three years ago as of the first time I heard about this story when JKT48 made its debut.
 The singing of Aitakatta was referred to as a reunion.
 Whatever it was described as does not matter.
 What matters is that Japan and Indonesia, two completely different countries in Asia got involved in a cultural and artistic collaboration that will be remembered by AKB48 fans forever if not for a long time.

 How many members participated in this concert and how many songs were played?

 There were 15 members from AKB48 that took part in this concert including Yui Yokoyama.
-Yokoyama will replace Minami Takahashi as the general manger of AKB48 and all of its other groups and she will start this new job when she turns 23 in December!
-Takahashi is graduating from AKB48 at the end of March 2016 after more than a decade with Japan’s top girl group.
+At the first writing of this article, story or whatever it is considered by readers, Yokoyama was set to replace Minami Takahashi as the general manger of AKB48 and all of its other groups and she would end up starting this new job when she turned 23 in December 2015.
+Takahashi was set to graduate from AKB48 at the end of March 2016 after more than a decade with Japan’s top girl group.
 She had previously said that she would graduate in December 2015.
 Takahashi also held a concert on May 6, 2013 at the venue called Pacifico Yokohama Kokoritsu Dai-Hall in front of 4,000 fans.
 In addition, there were 67 members of JKT48 that took part in this performance including the cute Haruka Nakagawa.
 AKB48 and JKT48 performed 35 songs including AKB48’s first song called “Sakura no Hanabiratachi.”
-It is described as an indies style song.
+It is described as an Indies style song.
 The first song that was performed at the concert was AKB48’s 38th single called Kibouteki Refrain.
 All of these members also sang when Sakiko Matsui played the piano.
 There was an audience of 3,500 people as they sang along to every song in Japanese.

 Haruka Nakagawa and Yui Yokoyama share their thoughts about the concert

-Author’s note: the news of the performance of the song Aitakatta in Indonesia is over a year old but because of the cultural significance of it I have decided to write about it again and offer perspective.
+Author’s note: the news of the performance of the song Aitakatta in Indonesia is now over five years old as of 2020 but because of the cultural significance of it I have decided to write about it again and offer perspective.